-The goal of any company is to attract and retain customers.
+The goal of any business is to attract and retain customers.
 In order to retain customers, you must provide service that will exceed the expectations of the customer.
 If you only meet the needs of the customer, there is a possibility that the customer will defect if there is a future choice of something new, different or less expensive.
 So how do you wow the customer?
-The very first step is to “Think like the Customer”.
-Identify all the touchpoints within the interaction your customer would have with your company and remove all the potential dissatisfiers.
+The very first step is to “Be the Customer”.
+Identify all the touchpoints within the interaction your customer would have with your business and remove all the potential dissatisfiers.

 Eliminate even the smallest potential dissatisfier.
 For example, one of the key touchpoints is the arrival experience.
 The potential dissatisfier is that the person who has first contact does not consistently smile, maintain eye contact or greet each customer.
 Even if that associate does it 97% of the time, there are 3 out of 100 who will be dissatisfied with the arrival experience.
-So fix it.
-Now that you have made sure that the front line associate knows to smile and make eye contact with every guest, then scrutinize the greeting.
+So fix it and make sure it is done every single time.
+Now that you have made sure that the frontline associate knows to smile and make eye contact with every guest, then scrutinize the greeting.
 Is the first contact associate greeting the customer with “May I help you?”
 Believe it or not, that is a potential dissatisfier.
 Why should it be considered a forbidden phrase?
 If they are in your establishment, they obviously need help.
-Think like the customer.
+Be the customer.
 Do you walk into a bank with absolutely no intention?
 Of course not.
 You are there for a reason.
 So the first contact person should greet each customer with “How may I help you?”